 Basilica di San Pietro di Castello

 Located on San Pietro di Castello, a small island off the eastern end of Venice, the Basilica of St Peter of Castello was for centuries under the authority of the Patriarch of Grado.
 When the bishops of Venice were accorded the title of patriarch in 1457, San Pietro di Castello became a cathedral.
 At that time Basilica San Marco was the private chapel of the Doge.
-In 1807, after the fall of the Venetian Republic, the patriarchal seat was transferred to St Mark’s Basilica.What are your thoughts on the subject?
+In 1807, after the fall of the Venetian Republic, the patriarchal seat was transferred to St Mark’s Basilica.Anyone else have feelings about this?